wwwdevcc/challenges/README.md

-# WWDevCC Challenge Projects
+# wwwdev.cc Challenge Projects

-Welcome to the WWDevCC Challenge Projects repository!
+Welcome to the wwwdev.cc Challenge Projects repository!
 This repository is a collection of coding challenges tackled by our community members.
 Feel free to browse, contribute, and learn from various projects!

 ## Contents